Monroe County Legislature Makes Appointments to Public Health and MCWA Boards Amidst Some Controversy

 Tuesday, the Monroe County Legislature confirmed a slate of appointments to key positions, including Dr. Marielena Vélez de Brown as Commissioner of Public Health, Truman Tolefree to the County of Monroe Industrial Development Agency (COMIDA) Board, and Timothy Barbeto, David Young Jr., and Scott Nasca to the Monroe County Water Authority (MCWA) board.

-Dr. Vélez de Brown, M.D., M.P.H., appointed by the County Legislature, is set to become the first Latina woman and mother to lead Monroe County’s Public Health Department.
+Dr. Vélez de Brown, M.D., M.P.H., confirmed by the County Legislature, is set to become the first Latina woman and mother to lead Monroe County’s Public Health Department.
 Vélez de Brown has been acting commissioner since March 2024 after the departure of Dr. Michael Mendoza.

 For the first time in three decades, the MCWA board appointed two labor representatives, both Democrats, to its membership.
 Timothy Barbeto and David Young Jr.